AlibabaCloudDocs/ros/intl.zh-CN/资源类型/ECS/ALIYUN::ECS::PrepayInstanceGroupClone.md

       Tags to attach to instance.
 Max support 20 tags to add during create instance.
 Each tag with two properties Key and Value, and Key is required.
     MaxLength: 20
+  PasswordInherit:
+    Type: Boolean
+    Description: >-
+      Specifies whether to use the password preset in the image.
+To use the PasswordInherit parameter, the Password parameter must be empty and you must make sure that the selected image has a password configured.
+    AllowedValues:
+      - 'True'
+      - 'true'
+      - 'False'
+      - 'false'
   Password:
     Type: String
     Description: >-